Buildings - the energy we use

 FortisBC offers a variety of natural gas and electrical energy efficiency rebates.

 What We Are Doing

 The City of Kelowna is doing retrofits on several city buildings including installation of higher efficiency boilers and lighting.
 Further, energy efficient design is incorporated into new buildings such as the new Parkinson Activity Center.
 Kelowna has several solar initiatives including installing solar powered lights in community parks and paths, and solar equipped transit shelters and parking meters.

 The City is also encouraging alternative energy options in the community.
 In 2011, Kelowna voluntarily signed on to the BC Building Code Solar Hot Water Ready regulation for single family homes.
-The City is also exploring the use of renewable district energy and is implementing a landfill gas to pipeline project in conjunction with FortisBC.
+The City has implemented a landfill gas to pipeline project in conjunction with FortisBC.

 Michelle Kam and Tracy Guidi